ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 The {{site.data.keyword.deliverypipeline}} uses public and private workers to run pipeline jobs.
 By default, pipeline jobs are run by using public workers on IBM-managed public shared infrastructure.
 Pipeline jobs can access resources only on the public network (both within and outside of IBM) and are limited to 60 minutes run time per job.

 In certain scenarios, your {{site.data.keyword.deliverypipeline}} might require access to internal or on-premises resources.
 In these situations, you can connect to and integrate a {{site.data.keyword.deliverypipeline}} Private Worker to run on your own Kubernetes infrastructure.

+The private worker agents that are installed on private clusters request data only from the IBM-hosted private worker service.
+The data flow is one way and originates only from the agent.

 ## Prerequisites
 {: #pw_install_prereqs}